Ala24-code/Ultrasonic_Distance_Measurement/README.md

 👉 [Click here to watch the demo](https://youtu.be/8T2ko5rrej0?si=bm6-uwy7ceylWj8C)
 ---

 ## 📡 Wiring Diagram
-- Ultrasonic Sensor:
+.
+Ultrasonic Sensor:
     -VCC → 3.3V (or 5V for Arduino)
     -GND → GND
     -TRIG → GPIO 5 ( Pin 9 for Arduino)
     -ECHO → GPIO 18 ( Pin 10 for Arduino)

--LEDs:
+.
+LEDs:
     -Red LED → GPIO 14 (with 220Ω resistor) ( Pin 7 for Arduino)
     -Yellow LED → GPIO 27 (with 220Ω resistor) ( Pin 6 for Arduino)
     -Green LED → GPIO 26 (with 220Ω resistor) ( Pin 5 for Arduino)

--Buzzer:
+.
+Buzzer:
    -Buzzer → GPIO 12 ( Pin 8 for Arduino)

 ---